 The presets in this pack aren’t designed to mimic any types of film in particular.

 I created them to give my photographs an aesthetic I just like without worrying about how anyone thinks think they should look.

 The pack contains 20 base presets and each of them has three options – low grain, mid grain, and high grain.

 What follows is the mid grain sample of all 20 presets in the Vintage Film pack.

-Low grain and high grain versions of all these are included in the download.
+As I said, low grain and high grain versions of all these are included in the download too.